primate-run/primate/docs/blog/primate-035.md

 !!!
-When upgrading to 0.35, an existing `build` directory from earlier versions may cause Primate to warn that the directory exists but does not contain a previous build.
-To resolve this, delete the `build` directory manually.
+When upgrading to 0.35, an existing `build` directory from earlier versions may trigger a warning that it does not contain a valid previous build.
+Remove the `build` directory manually to proceed.
 !!!

 ## Server hot reload